2019 is the Year of the Pig

 |View our comprehensive list of Lunar New Year holidays by day...|

-Each year in the Chinese calendar is repesented by one of twelve animals in the Chinese Zodiac.
-2018 will be the year of the Brown Earth Dog.
+Each year in the Chinese calendar is represented by one of twelve animals in the Chinese Zodiac.
+2019 will be the year of the Earth Dog.
+The Pig is a symbol of diligence, compassion, and generosity in China.

 The Chinese New Year has a great history.
 In other traditions, by this time in the year, most resolutions have been forgotten or put back to the following year.
 However, all hope is not lost, as there's a second chance to get it right with the celebration of Chinese New Year.